Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Initially driven by stress and overwhelm you suddenly come out of a trance-like binge.
 You realise what has happened and you start feeling the guilt after eating.
 Negative emotions start to completely take over.
 Now what?

 It’s important what you do in the next hour, a few hours and even a day after a binge eating episode.
 It’s key to include as many nurturing activities as possible, even if it feels counter-intuitive.
 Recovery time after a binge could define how the next few days look like for you.
-Make sure you do all you can to restore balance.
+So make sure you know what to do to restore balance (physically and mentally).

-In this blog post, I’ll share some do’s and don’ts to get back on track after binge eating.
+In this blog post, I’ll share some do’s and don’ts from my Nutritional Therapy Clinic (tried and tested for years) to get back on track after binge eating.
 This will also help get back into emotional and physical balance.

 How to stop feeling the guilt after eating